Warnings about online harassment

 Therefore: Do not join Facebook groups for autistic people, or for parents or partners thereof.
 Facebook has an official policy of requiring people to use their legal names.
 Some people do violate this policy and use pseudonyms on Facebook, and some people may get away with this for a while, but Facebook does occasionally (and unpredictably) crack down and require people to prove their identities by uploading a scan of their photo ID.

-On Meetup.com (e.g. the Queens discussion group, I strongly recommend that you use either a pseudonym or just your first name and last initial (as is the longstanding custom of "Anonymous" 12-step groups).
+On Meetup.com (e.g. the Autistic in NYC / Queens Meetup group), I strongly recommend that you use either a pseudonym or just your first name and last initial (as is the longstanding custom of "Anonymous" 12-step groups).
 Note that Meetup does not require users to use their legal names.
 Meetup doesn't care what name you use, as long as you aren't impersonating someone else.
 Meetup also does not forbid a user to have multiple accounts, as long as you aren't using your alternate accounts to stalk or harass someone.
 (Meetup does allow only one account per email address, though, so you'll need multiple email addresses if you have multiple accounts.)

+Also on Meetup.com, you may prefer to join only those autism-related groups (such as the Autistic in NYC / Queens Meetup group) that mark themselves as "private."
 On your Meetup profile page, click "Hide Meetup groups on profile" to prevent stalkers from following you around from one Meetup group to another.
-(You might also want to click "Hide interests on profile" if you don't want people in all your groups to know all your listed interests.)
+You might also want to click "Hide interests on profile" if you don't want people in all your groups (or other people) to know all your listed interests.

 A plea to support group leaders